+Prerequisite(s): 6 sem. hrs. of history including HIST 111 or 112.
+(3-0 or 3-0) HIST 366 History of the Family to 1600 (3 sem. hrs.)
+This course examines the historical development of the family beginning with the ancient world up to 1600.
+A central inquiry is the formation of families and households, as well as the impact of religion on gender and family roles.
+The course also explores the use of power and coercion in the organization of family.
+It includes an inquiry into contemporary gender theory but concentrates on the lives and ideas of actual persons insofar as the historical record reveals them.
+NB: Not offered every year.
+See department chair.
 Prerequisite(s): 6 sem. hrs. of history including HIST 107 or 111, or instructor's consent.
 (3-0 or 3-0) HIST 367 History of the Family after 1600 (3 sem. hrs.)
 An examination of the historical development of the family in the "modern" era.
 There is a central focus on the formation of families and households and the impact of religion on gender and family roles.
 The course integrates contemporary gender theory, but concentrates on the lives and ideas of historical actors as they are revealed in the historical record.
 NB: Not offered every year.
-See department chair.

-Prerequisite(s): 6 sem. hrs. of history including HIST 108 or 112, or instructor's consent.
-(3-0 or 3-0) HIST 371 Africa Since 1500: From Precolonial to Colonial (3, 3 sem. hrs.)
+See department Prerequisite(s): 6 sem. hrs. of history or instructor's consent.
+(3-0 or 3-0) Cross-listed: GNDR 367 HIST 371 Africa Since 1500: From Precolonial to Colonial (3, 3 sem. hrs.)
 This course will involve an examination of the major themes of sub-Saharan African history from 1500 to the partition of Africa following the Berlin Conference of 1884.
 Primary emphasis will be on the nature of African societies and the political, social, and economic consequences of their interaction with Europe.
 Special attention will be given to issues such as the origins and nature of African societies; the rise and impact of the slave trade; the growth of the European presence and the nature of European imperialism; and the onset of direct European colonial rule and the African response to it.
 NB: Not offered every year.
 See department chair.
 Prerequisite(s): 6 sem. hrs. of history including HIST 107, 108 or 109.
 (3-0 or 3-0) HIST 372 Africa Since 1500: From Colonial to National (3, 3 sem. hrs.)
 This course will involve a survey of Sub-Saharan African history since the Berlin Conference of 1884-1885.
 Primary emphasis will be on a variety of regions at various stages of their development, while exploring the roles of colonial power, emerging nationalisms and the politics of underdevelopment.
 NB: Not offered every year.
 See department chair.
 Prerequisite(s): 6 sem. hrs. of history including HIST 107, 108 or 109.
 (3-0 or 3-0) HIST 377 20th Century China and East Asia (3 sem. hrs.)
 A cultural and political history of China and Japan since 1900 with an emphasis on late 20th century issues.
 Course includes discussion of Hong Kong and Taiwan as Chinese territories and Korea as a primary neighbour of China and Japan.
 Of special interest are the relations of Japan and China with the United States.
 NB: Not offered every year.
 See department chair.
+Cross-listed: POLS 377.